History of The Musical Stage

 Rodgers and Hart's early shows were lighthearted romps, but some of their songs had surprising, bittersweet undertones.
 No lyricist ever eclipsed Larry Hart's gift for capturing the heartbreak of hopeless love.
 Since romantic frustration plagued his private life, this was not altogether surprising.

-Composer-lyricist Cole Porter inherited a fortune, so he had little financial incentive to pursue a theatrical career.
-His remarkable talents won attention at both Harvard and Yale.
-After the failure of Porter's first musical -- See America First (1916 - 15) -- he set composing aside and lived the high life in Europe for several years.
+Composer-lyricist Cole Porter inherited one fortune and then married an even larger one, so he had little financial incentive to pursue a theatrical career.
+His remarkable talents first won attention at both Harvard and Yale.
+After the failure of Porter's first musical -- See America First (1916 - 15 performances) -- he set composing aside and lived the high life in Europe for several years.

 Things changed in the 1920s when he placed his career in the hands of agent Louis Schurr.
 Porter was soon working on a succession of worthwhile projects.
-The modest success of Paris (1928 - 195) with its daring song hit "Let's Do It," led to to the delightful musical comedy Fifty Million Frenchmen (1929 - 254), featuring such provocative songs as "You've Got That Thing" and "You Do Something to Me."
+The success of Paris (1928 - 195 performances) with its daring song hit "Let's Do It," led to to the delightful musical comedy Fifty Million Frenchmen (1929 - 254 performances), featuring such provocative songs as "You've Got That Thing" and "You Do Something to Me."
 Porter's melodies ranged from bright to sensual, and his witty lyrics featured witty rhymes and daring sexual innuendo.
 The first Broadway lyricist to discuss sex openly in his songs, Porter would rise to greater fame in the 1930s.

 Both men occasionally collaborated with others.
-George's rousing melody to "Swanee" (lyrics by Irving Caesar) won little attention in a mediocre Broadway revue, but then Al Jolson made it an international sensation.
-George quickly became one of the hottest musical talents in New York, and teamed with Ira on nine 1920s stage scores.
+George's rousing melody to "Swanee" (lyrics by Irving Caesar) won little attention in a mediocre Broadway revue, but then Al Jolson made it an international sensation by interpolating it into his long-running hit show Sinbad.
+George quickly became one of the hottest musical talents in New York, and he teamed with Ira on nine 1920s stage scores.
 Most of these shows were produced by the team of Alex Aarons and Vinton Freedley, including these memorable hits

 Oh Kay!
-(1926 - 256) was a comedy about a millionaire who doesn't realize that Prohibition rum runners are using his Long Island mansion as a smuggling station.
+(1926 - 256 performances) was a comedy about a millionaire who doesn't realize that Prohibition rum runners are using his Long Island mansion as a smuggling station.
 It featured Gertrude Lawrence singing "Someone To Watch Over Me" and the catchy "Do, Do, Do."

-Funny Face (1927 - 263) featured Adele Astaire as a girl trying to get back her diary from her guardian (Fred), opening the way for a series of mishaps.
+Funny Face (1927 - 263 performances) featured Adele Astaire as a girl trying to get back her diary from her guardian (Fred), opening the way for a series of mishaps.
 The score included "S'Wonderful," "My One And Only," and the title tune.

-The librettos to these shows were little more than amusing excuses to get from song to song, something George and Ira would work to change in the next decade.
+The librettos to these shows were little more than amusing excuses to get from one number to another, something George and Ira would work to change in the next decade.
 For now, the effervescent songs mattered most.

 In 1921, Irving Berlin partnered with producer Sam Harris to build the handsome and relatively intimate Music Box Theater (originally 859 seats, it now holds 1,010).
 Berlin and Harris then enjoyed extraordinary success presenting four Music Box Revues (1921-1924) which featured scores by Berlin, sophisticated comedy, and lavish production values.
 The popular series introduced such hit songs as "Say It With Music," "Pack Up Your Sins and Go to the Devil" and "All Alone."
 Featured performers included Grace Moore, Charlotte Greenwood, Fanny Brice and the Brox Sisters..